Michelle Barnes, (Board Chair)

 Lydell Steiner, (Vice Chair), resides in Dalton, Ohio with his wife, Rebeca, and their two children, Sofia and Kyros.
 He is a Development Coordinator at Venture Products in Orrville, Ohio.
 Lydell received an MA in Conflict Resolution and Organizational Leadership from Eastern Mennonite University and a BA in Business Management from Malone University.
 He also served for three years with MCC, (Mennonite Central Committee), in Nicaragua.
 Some of his hobbies include farming, volunteering, and traveling.
 Lydell believes strongly in the need to transform how our culture views and relates to conflict.
 Instead of falling into either extreme of ignoring conflict or litigating conflict, he hopes individuals, families, neighbors, coworkers, and communities can create new patterns and reflexes for constructively responding to life's difficult encounters.

-Kim Hartman, received her Bachelor of Music Education and Associate of Applied Science with RN licensure and is currently retired.
-She resides in Wooster, Ohio with her husband, James of 32 years, has four grown children, two sons-in-law, and eight grandchildren.
+Kim Hartman, (Secretary), received her Bachelor of Music Education and later, her Associate of Applied Science with RN licensure and is currently retired.
+She resides in Wooster, Ohio with her husband, Jim of 33 years, has four grown children, two sons-in-law, a daughter-in-law and eight grandchildren.
 Kim has served on a variety of short-term service opportunities, volunteer work, and church work throughout the years.
-Her hobbies include studying scripture, biking, reading, nutrition and cooking, composing Bible memory ‘ditties,’ weight-training, Pilates and other fun exercise classes, and she has an embarrassing addiction to computer games.
+Her hobbies include studying scripture, biking, reading, nutrition and cooking, composing Bible memory ‘ditties’, weight-training, Pilates and other fun exercise classes.
 Kim's dream for Connexus in the next five years is that the organization will provide regular opportunities for training in conflict transformation and become a recognized source of support and assistance with conflict in Wayne and Holmes Counties.
 She sees Connexus transforming the culture of conflict by teaching and modeling the handling of conflict in constructive ways in the community.